AdobeDocs/release-notes.en/current.md

 ### [!DNL Campaign] support knowledge base

-New articles and updates to existing articles for [!DNL Adobe Campaign].
+New articles and updates to existing articles for [!DNL Campaign].

 |Published|Name|Type|Description|
 |---------|----|----|-----------|